Monday, July 24, 2006

 At dinner, we were joined by a cycling club (or at least two of its members).
 They were telling us of their exploits, and I didn’t notice it at first, but the woman who was at the table kept saying "“Mmmm, Yeeees"”, after almost everything the guy said.
 I tried talking to her and she kept saying it to me as well.
 It took restraint to not start to say it back to her, as she said it so often.
 We christened her Frank Spencer Woman, and during the next few days, her catch phrase was used by us quite often.

-The hostel manager called for attention and informed us that for some unknown reason he had received a curt ‘phone call from the hotel to inform him they would be closing early at ten o’clock, so if we wanted a drink we were to go early.
+The hostel manager called for attention and informed us that for some unknown reason he had received a curt ‘phone call from the hotel to inform him they would be closing the bar early at ten o’clock, so if we wanted a drink we were to go early.
 (We just caught his last words as the door was closing behind us on our way out!).
 At the hotel there were a good few hostellers already there, having had a meal.
 They hadn’t heard about this early closing thing so we decided to press the barman.
 He reluctantly told us that the hotel manager had had some altercation the previous evening with Rab and his friend, who; “came in late and only drank a half pint”.
 Someone (Rab or his mate) had asked for a packet of cigarette papers, and the manager refused him, saying he had already ‘cashed up’.
 So all this ‘closing at ten’ business was petulance from the previous nights crossing of swords.
 The manager did come and serve a little later, and we teased him a bit about the entire goings on.
 I think several people latched on to the same idea as me when I asked for a packet of cigarette papers, and within a short while about eight people had bought a packet.
 Each time he sold one, the look on his face became more quizzical.
 At ten o’clock precisely I drained my glass, stood up and loudly announced; “Time ladies and gentlemen, please”.
 The manager quickly corrected me saying he had changed his mind about closing, hardly surprising really, the assembled company were spending quite a bit!
 It’s funny how some people can’t abide tourists, but just love their money.

 We made our way back to the hostel by Colins’ trusty torch light, and I told him I planned to go up to the top of the waterfall behind the hostel in the morning.
 He said he was ‘up for it’ too, so I promised to wake him.
 An easy night was spent, sometimes listening to the other two guys in the room snoring, but mostly in comfortable slumber, before I arose to a lovely morning.